Worm Gearing

 The first box shows the total efficiency of the actually designed gearing, while the right one shows the maximum theoretically possible efficiency for the actual conditions (lubrication, materials, bearings, etc.).

-Total efficiency is affected most by pitch angle [4.13], when higher pitch angle results in higher efficiency.
+Total efficiency is affected most by lead angle [4.13], when higher lead angle results in higher efficiency.

 Hint: More information is provided in the theoretical section.